 Course Behavior: As this is an online class, all classroom communication will be through the written word.
-With this in mind, please make sure you remain respectful and tolerant of others' opinions.
+Please make sure you remain respectful and tolerant of others' opinions.
 Tone cannot be deciphered from writing.
 All opinions are valid in this classroom.
-Diversity and open-mindedness are valued and expected!
+Diversity and open-mindedness are valued and expected.
+Any behavior, action, or event that interferes with learning, either in an online or face-to-face environment, will not be tolerated.
+Disruptive behavior in an online class includes, but is not limited to verbal abuse, cyberstalking, or posting inappropriate material.
+The instructor is the sole judge of what is appropriate in his/her class.
+Individuals adversely affecting the learning or teaching process may be removed from the class, and if the infraction is severe, from the University.